-1. Standing Panel.
+(1) Standing Panel.
 The Court shall maintain a Standing Panel on ADR Providers ("Panel") to oversee implementation, administration, and evaluation of the Court's ADR program.
 The Chief Judge of the District will appoint three members, one of whom shall be a district judge who shall serve as chairperson.
 Each Panel member shall be appointed for a three year term.
 The Panel shall review applications from prospective ADR providers and annually shall prepare an ADR List of those qualified under the criteria contained in this rule.

-2. ADR Administrator.
+(2) ADR Administrator.
 The Court shall designate a person in the Court clerk's office as ADR Administrator to assist the Panel with its responsibilities and to serve as the primary contact for public inquiries regarding the Court's ADR Program.

-3. ADR Provider List.
+(3) ADR Provider List.

 - a.
 Copies of the ADR Provider List shall be available to the public in the clerk's office and on the District's website. - b.
-To be eligible for initial listing as an ADR provider, the applicant must meet the following minimum qualifications: (i) membership in the bar of the United States District Court for the Southern District of Texas; (ii) licensed to practice law for at least ten years; and (iii) completion of at least forty hours training in dispute resolution techniques in an alternative dispute resolution course approved by the State Bar of Texas Minimum Continuing Legal Education department. - c.
-Each applicant for the ADR Provider List shall submit a completed application in December or January for consideration for the next ADR Provider List.
+To be eligible for initial listing as an ADR provider, the applicant must meet the following minimum qualifications: (i) membership in the bar of the United States District Court for the Southern District of Texas; (ii) licensed to practice law for at least ten years; and (iii) completion of at least forty hours training in dispute resolution techniques in an alternative dispute resolution course approved by the State Bar of Texas Minimum Continuing Legal Education department. - Each applicant for the ADR Provider List shall submit a completed c. application in December or January for consideration for the next ADR Provider List.
 The applicant must use the form available in the clerk's office or on the District's website.
 The application shall contain: (i) the ADR method(s) for which the applicant seeks to be listed; (ii) a concise summary of the applicant's training, experience, and qualifications for the ADR method(s) for which the applicant seeks to be listed; (iii) the subject matter area(s) in which the applicant has particular expertise (e.g., the concentration of non-ADR practice, board certification); (iv) the applicant's fee schedule; and (v) a commitment to accept some cases for no fee or a reduced fee. - d.
-To maintain the listing, an ADR Provider annually, between January 1 and January 31, must file a certification with the ADR Administrator that the provider has completed five hours of ADR training during the previous calendar year.
-Self-study of court decisions on ADR and authoritative writings on ADR techniques and/or ADR ethics may be used to satisfy this requirement, if the provider identifies the materials studied and the dates of study in the annual certificate. - e.
-Each ADR provider shall remain on the ADR Provider List for five years, provided the requirements of subparagraph E(3)(d) are met.
-After a five-year term, the ADR provider may apply for re-listing.
+To maintain the listing, an ADR Provider annually, between January 1 and January 31, must certify in writing file a certification with the ADR Administratorto the Panel that the provider has completed five hours of ADR training during the previous calendar year.
+Self-study of court decisions on ADR and authoritative writings on ADR techniques and/or ADR ethics may be used to satisfy this requirement, if the provider identifies the materials studied and the dates of study in the annual certificate.